scanner-research/scanner/docs/api.rst

 Scanner has three main components to its API:

 * The :ref:`Scanner Python API <scannerpy-docs>`, for defining/executing computation graphs and Python kernels
+* The :ref:`Scannertools API <scannertools-docs>`, a standard library of pre-made kernels
 * The `Scanner C++ API </cpp/>`_, for defining C++ kernels
-* The :ref:`Scannertools API <scannertools-docs>`, a standard library of premade kernels

-.. _scannerpy-docs:

 scannerpy - the main scanner API
 --------------------------------